capensis/canopsis/community/sources/webcore/src/canopsis-next/README.md

         titles: {
           // ...another code

-          counterSettings: 'Counter settings', // <-- here
+          [SIDE_BARS.counterSettings]: 'Counter settings', // <-- here
         },
       },
     };
     ```

-11. If we need to put default parameters of the widget we must do it by `generateWidgetByType` function from the `src/helpers/entities.js` file.
+11. If we need to put default parameters of the widget on creation then we must do the following steps:
+    1. Create new file `src/helpers/forms/widgets/counter.js` with parameters preparation
     ```js
-    // file src/helpers/entities.js
+            // file src/helpers/forms/widgets/counter.js

+    export const counterWidgetParametersToForm = (parameters = {}) => ({ // <-- Special parameters preparation for our new widget type
+      opened: parameters.opened ?? true,
+      blockTemplate: parameters.blockTemplate ??
+DEFAULT_COUNTER_BLOCK_TEMPLATE,
+      columnSM: parameters.columnSM ??
+6,
+      columnMD: parameters.columnMD ??
+4,
+      columnLG: parameters.columnLG ??
+3,
+      heightFactor: parameters.heightFactor ??
+6,
+      margin: parameters.margin
+        ? { ...parameters.margin }
+        : { ...DEFAULT_WIDGET_MARGIN },
+      isCorrelationEnabled: parameters.isCorrelationEnabled ?? false,
+      levels: parameters.levels
+        ? cloneDeep(parameters.levels)
-    export function generateWidgetByType(type) {
+        : {
+          counter: AVAILABLE_COUNTERS.total,
+          colors: { ...ALARM_LEVELS_COLORS },
+          values: { ...ALARM_LEVELS },
+        },
+      alarmsList: alarmListBaseParametersToForm(parameters.alarmsList),
+    });
+    ```
+    2. Put this function call inside `src/helpers/forms/widgets/common.js`:
+    ```js
+        // file src/helpers/forms/widgets/common.js

+        import { counterWidgetParametersToForm } from './counter';

-        // ..another code
+        // ...another code

-        let specialParameters = {};
+        export const widgetParametersToForm = ({ type, parameters } = {}) => {
           switch (type) {
             // ...another widgets

-            case WIDGET_TYPES.counter: // <-- here
+            case WIDGET_TYPES.counter:
-              specialParameters = {
-                viewFilters: [],
-                alarmsStateFilter: {
-                  opened: true,
-                },
-                blockTemplate: DEFAULT_COUNTER_BLOCK_TEMPLATE,
-                columnSM: 6,
-                columnMD: 4,
-                columnLG: 3,
-                margin: {
-                  top: 1,
-                  right: 1,
-                  bottom: 1,
-                  left: 1,
-                },
-                heightFactor: 6,
-                isCorrelationEnabled: false,
-                levels: {
-                  counter: AVAILABLE_COUNTERS.total,
-                  colors: {
-                    ok: COLORS.state.ok,
-                    minor: COLORS.state.minor,
-                    major: COLORS.state.major,
-                    critical: COLORS.state.critical,
-                  },
-                  values: {
-                    minor: 20,
-                    major: 30,
-                    critical: 40,
-                  },
-                },
-                alarmsList: alarmsListDefaultParameters,
+              return counterWidgetParametersToForm(parameters); // <-- Usage of our function for parameters preparation }
         };
-              break;
-        }

-        // ...another code
-    }
     ```

 12. Create a folder for the widget components in the `src/components/widgets`.
 Example: `counter` folder in the `src/components/widgets`.

-13. Create a main component fo the widget inside our new folder.
-This component will receive: `widget`, `tabId` and `isEditingMode` in the props and you can use it if you want.
+13. Create a main component for the widget inside our new folder.
+This component will receive some props: `widget`, `tabId`, `edition`.
 Example: `counter.vue` in the `src/components/widgets/counter`.
 Possible content of the component you can see in another components.

-14. Put import of our new widget component and put new map value into `widgetComponentsMap` / `baseMap` in the `src/components/widgets/widget-wrapper.vue`:
+14. Put import of our new widget component and put new map value into `widgetProps` in the `src/components/widgets/widget-wrapper.vue`:
     ```js
     // file src/components/widgets/widget-wrapper.vue